 In June 1962, the City granted KRAB permission to build a 60-foot antenna.
 The station's first transmitter was a well-used 1946 Collins, ancient by broadcasting standards, filled with vacuum tubes, huge, heavy, temperamental, and so hot-running it doubled as a heater for the station's small headquarters.
 Lansman went to work on it, and by November 1962, he, Milam, and Margason were ready to give it a try.
 Huddled in the former donut shop, they flipped the switch.
 It was a very short broadcast; the transmitter "blew up almost the instant it went on the air ... [and] showered sparks all over the ground" (Program: "KRAB Nebula ... ").
 A second brief try was more successful.
 The first words spoken were not preserved, but Milam later speculated that they may have been "I don't hear anything" ("KRAB: The Ultimate ...").

 Such setbacks were to be expected on the frontier of listener-supported radio.
 Lansman spent time tinkering and troubleshooting, and about a month later, at 5:00 p.m. on Thursday, December 13, 1962, KRAB-FM again flickered to life, broadcasting at 20 kilowatts.
-The complete content of that first night's programming has not been preserved, although Indian music, which would become a station standby, apparently was involved.
+No record of the complete content of that first night's programming survives, although Indian music, which would become a station standby, apparently was involved.
 A column in The Seattle Times the following week gave a better idea of what KRAB had in store for its listeners: